ffroehling/ccm_components/quiz/README.md

 This is a quiz component for realtime multiplayer quiz.

 # Example
-Click [here](example.html) and open it in multiple *windows* (there have been issues in synchronisation with only different tabs instead of windows).
+Click [here](example.html) and open it in multiple *windows* since there have been issues in synchronisation with only different tabs instead of windows.
+Once you have chosen your username you can Create a game or join an existing one.
+Obviously you need to create you game before joining one in the other instances.
+You can then start the game.

 # Versions
 [Version 1.0.0](versions/ccm.quiz-1.0.0.js)